imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Data type: floating point

-> Description: The ratio of the number of items containing content files with positive click values in RAMP to the total number of items hosted by a repository.
+> Description: The ratio of the number of deduplicated items containing content files with positive click values in RAMP to the total number of items hosted by a repository.
 Use ratio as defined here does not differentiate between items that receive a single click on a content file versus items that receive many clicks on content files.

 > Data source: This ratio is calculated by "ramp_summary_stats_normalize_urls.py."
 The calculation is

->>>_countItemUrls_ / _countItems_
+>>>_countItemUris_ / _countItems_

 **sumCcd**